nnfuzzy/deepnote-101/README.md

    * terraform output -raw db_password

 ##  Notebook
 To have a quick working example , you'll find attached a simple notebook with some chatgpt api testing.
-But before, you should add your integrations integrations quickly with the credentials and connection details from your resources.
+But before, you should add your integrations quickly with the credentials and connection details from your resources.